 The Examiner is a quarterly newsletter for test coordinators.Click the button.

-- Our Hispanic, African American and Asian students scored at the national average for their peer groups.
+- AZ Grade 4 Hispanic, White, and Asian students scored at the national average for their peer group.

 - Mathematics, Grade 4 – Arizona NAEP average scale scores over time compared to National Public (National average).